ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 point_biserialH2_se <- sqrt((1 - point_biserialH2^2) / (n - 2))
 ```

-## Question 3 At an election preceding a leadership race, a party who obtained a lower status within the legislature is more likely to have changed its leadership selectorate
+## At an election preceding a leadership race, a party who obtained a lower status within the legislature is more likely to have changed its leadership selectorate

 ```
 # Calculate biserial correlation